Return to Innocence: Critical reception

 Ned Raggett from AllMusic said that "Return to Innocence" is "not quite up there" with "Sadeness" in the popular culture in the US, "but almost inescapable elsewhere."
 Larry Flick from Billboard magazine wrote that Enigma "resurfaces with a far more accessible, but no less cool pop/hip-hop kicker".
 He explained, "The track's insistent beat is good bait for a song that is chock-full of unusual male chants and breathy female vamping.
 Somewhere between the two is an irresistible hook and melody that assures much-deserved success at both radio and club level."
 Troy J. Augusto from Cash Box noted, "Now, experts at the Virgin Records hitmaking laboratory have concocted a new, even more startling scenario: Enigma as hit song-makers!
 Wild, but true.
 The life's work of one Michael Cretu, a zealous Romanian attempting to go where no new age musician has gone before.
 Enigma is threatening to break free of the genre's tacky shackles, making the world safe for ambient artists everywhere."
 Dave Sholin from the Gavin Report called it "a haunting production that won't go by unnoticed".

 Jonathan Riggs from Idolator commented, "If all of human existence across time were a movie, 'Return to Innocence' is the song that should play over the end credits."
 He added, "'Return to Innocence' was then and remains now universally epic, instantly recognizable, largely incomprehensible and endlessly moving.
 Like us.
 Like life."
 Alan Jones from Music Week described it as a "mysterious new collage of sounds" and "a haunting and well-constructed piece that sets ethnic-sounding emoting and softly spoken phrases against a dance beat and a swirl of soft synth sounds".
 He concluded, "Satisfying and unique."
 John Kilgo from The Network Forty deemed it a "melodramatic chant".
 Charles Aaron for Entertainment Weekly noted that "group mastermind Michael Cretu replaces his familiar monkish chants (1991's hit 'Sadeness') with aboriginal croons, but the entrancing, mid-tempo groove remains, along with loopy female whispers."
 James Hamilton from the Record Mirror Dance Update named it a "slinkily atmospheric rolling sombre 0-88-0bpm Euro smash" in his weekly dance column.
 Richard Paton from Toledo Blade wrote that the song "captures that melange of sounds, the intensity of the beat, and the wafting vocals and chant".

 Music video

-English film, documentary and music video director Julien Temple directed the music video for "Return to Innocence", which depicts a man's life in reverse, starting with him dying and ending with his baptism as a baby.
-It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in February 1994, guaranteeing at least 30 plays a week.
+English film, documentary and music video director Julien Temple directed the music video for "Return to Innocence", which was filmed in Málaga, Spain and depicts a man's life in reverse, starting with him dying and ending with his baptism as a baby.
+It received heavy rotation on music television channels such as MTV Europe and was A-listed on Germany's VIVA in February 1994, guaranteeing at least 30 plays a week.
 The clip was also added at The Box in the US.
-"Return to Innocence" was later made available on Enigma's official YouTube channel in 2009, having generated more than 187 million views as of early 2025.